avi1o1/WikiAI/README.md

 ### Data Flow

 1. You ask a question, and our AI scans Wikipedia's vast knowledge base for relevant articles.
-3. The neccesary information is extracted form the pages and synthesized into clear, accessible answers.
+3. The necessary information is extracted form the pages and synthesized into clear, accessible answers.
 4. You receive comprehensive, easy-to-understand responses with proper context along with the source article links.

 ## Features